tskit-dev/pyslim/README.md

 # Documentation

 Here we describe the technical details.
+Currently, the python package `msprime` simulates tree sequences and provides tools to work with them.
+In the future, tools for working with tree sequences will be separated into a package called `tskit`.
+`pyslim` provides a thin interface between `msprime/tskit`.

 ## Metadata entries

 SLiM records additional information in the metadata columns of Population, Individual, Node, and Mutation tables.
 The information is recorded in a binary format, and is extracted and written by `pyslim` using the python `struct` module.
-This binary information can be the *only* thing in the metadata of these tables for the tree sequence to be used by SLiM, and so when `pyslim` annotates an existing tree sequence, anything in those columns is overwritten.
+Nothing besides this binary information can be stored in the metadata of these tables for the tree sequence to be used by SLiM, and so when `pyslim` annotates an existing tree sequence, anything in those columns is overwritten.
 For more detailed documentation on the contents and format of the metadata, see the SLiM manual.

 ## Time and SLiM Tree Sequences

-The "time" in SLiM records the number of generations *since* the beginning of the simulation.
+The "time" in a SLiM simulation is the number of generations since the beginning of the simulation.
-However, since tree sequences naturally deal with history in retrospectively, properties related to "time" of tree sequences are measured in generations *ago*, i.e., generation *prior* to a given point.
+However, since tree sequences naturally deal with history retrospectively, properties related to "time" of tree sequences are measured in generations *ago*, i.e., generation *prior* to a given point.
 To distinguish these two notions of time, we'll talk about "SLiM time" and "tskit time".
-When SLiM records a tree sequence, it records tskit time in units of generations before the start of the simulation;
-so that all tskit times it records in the tree sequence are *negative* (because it measures how long *before* the start, but happened *after* the start).
+When SLiM records a tree sequence, it records tskit time in units of generations before the start of the simulation, so all tskit times it records in the tree sequence are *negative* (because it measures how long *before* the start, but happened *after* the start).
 This is terribly counterintuitive.
 The fact that there are two notions of time
 - one moving forwards, the other backwards -